balticembedded/be-uboot/BE_readme.txt

 -------------------------
-Baltic Embedded FIRST board
+Baltic Embedded BEBOARD
 -------------------------
 *) Config name
-	BE_mx53_first
+	mx53beboard

 *) Specifics:
 	#) Different RAM size.
 	#) SD connected to different pin, thats why returncode is inverted. ( Thats why cant boot on SABRE from sdcard)
-	#) Based on LOCO u-boot config, so kernel thinks this is LOCO board.
+	#) Has custom MACH_TYPE, so it must exist in kernel too.